 Definition of Haiku

-A haiku poem has three lines, where the first and last lines have five moras, while the middle line has seven.
-The pattern in Japanese genre is 5-7-5.
-The mora is another name of a sound unit, which is like a syllable, but it is different from a syllable.
-As the moras cannot be translated into English, they are modified and syllables are used instead.
+A haiku poem has three lines, where the first and last lines have five moras, and the middle line has seven.
+The pattern in this Japanese genre is 5-7-5.
+The mora is another name for a sound unit, which is like a syllable, though there is a difference.
+As the moras cannot be translated into English, they are modified, and syllables are used instead.
 The lines of such poems rarely rhyme with each other.

 Haiku became popular as tanka poems in Japan during the 9th and 12th centuries.
-Initially, it was called “hokku” and Basho, Buson and Issa were the first three masters of the haiku genre.
+Initially, it was called “hokku” and Basho, Buson, and Issa were the first three masters of the haiku genre.
 Haiku poetry is also full of metaphors and personifications.
-However, this has been often argued against, since haikus are supposed to be written on objective experiences and not subjective ones.
+However, this has often been argued against, since haikus are supposed to be written on objective experiences, rather than subjective ones.
 In English, several experiments were made in this genre as given below.

 a worm digs silently

 - It contains three lines.